 It was the task of a jury of ordinary men and women to decide whether they entertained a reasonable doubt as to the guilt of Cardinal Pell.
 In the first trial, the jurors could not agree.
 In the second trial, they decided unanimously that Pell was guilty.
 On appeal, the conviction was upheld.
 After a further appeal, the judges of the High Court overruled the lower courts on the grounds that the test of reasonable doubt had not been properly applied.

 Why did the jurors who convicted Cardinal Pell fail to apply reasonable doubt?
 Observers point to a climate of anti-Church hysteria prevalent in Australia.
 A long history of sexual abuse at the hands of clerics has come to light, and with it a shameful policy of cover-up which reaches to the highest levels.
 Pell appears to have been convicted pars pro toto for the Catholic Church.
-Which is not how the law is supposed to work.

 The jurors in Melbourne may have been aware of Pell’s appearances some years earlier before the Royal Commission established to investigate sexual abuse.
 Asked whether he believed that the Church should take the blame for the abuse committed by its priests, Pell demurred.
 “If the truck driver picks up some lady and then molests her,” he stated, “I don’t think it’s appropriate, because it is contrary to the policy, for the ownership, the leadership of that company to be held responsible.”